mccsoft/backend-frontend-template/README.md

 1. Kubernetes deployment files and guidance regarding deploy to kubernetes (in progress)

 ## Setting up new project from template
 Before using the template for your brand-new app run `yarn rename -n YourProjectName`.
+Additionally you can use `-c YourCompanyName` to change solution's root namespace.
 Use CamelCase for your project name.
 The script does the following (you could do this manually if you like to):
 1. Rename all files/folders from 'TemplateApp' to your project name.
 1. Change all namespaces, classnames, database names, dockerfiles and deployment scripts to suit your project